Zombieland: Double Tap: Plot

-Six years after the outbreak, Tallahassee, Columbus, Wichita, and Little Rock encounter new strains of zombies: "Homers" (slow and do not feed), "Hawkings" (psychologically developed), and "Ninjas" (those that hide prior to attacking).
+Ten years after the zombie outbreak, Tallahassee, Columbus, Wichita and Little Rock encounter new strains of zombies: "Homers" (slow and dumb), "Hawkings" (partial intelligence), and "Ninjas" (silent and deadly).

-Living in the White House, Tallahassee rebuffs Little Rock's hopes of searching for other survivors, while Columbus proposes to Wichita.
+Living in the White House, Tallahassee rebuffs Little Rock's hopes of searching for a boyfriend, while Columbus awkwardly proposes to Wichita.
 The day after they celebrate Christmas, Tallahassee finds a note from the girls, revealing they took off in a weaponized version of The Beast.
-A month later, while exploring a mall, Columbus and Tallahassee meet Madison, who survived the apocalypse hiding in a Pinkberry store.
-Columbus and Madison have sex at the White House and are discovered by Wichita, who reveals Little Rock stole The Beast and left for Graceland with Berkeley, a mysterious pacifist.
+A month later, while exploring a mall, Columbus and Tallahassee meet dumb blonde Madison, who survived the apocalypse hiding in a Pinkberry store.
+The guys take her back to the White House, where she and Columbus have sex.
+Tallahassee hears a noise in the garage, and he and Columbus investigate to find Wichita has returned for more weapons and ammo.
+She reveals Little Rock stole The Beast and left for Graceland with Berkeley, a mysterious pacifist.

-Fearing for Little Rock's safety, the group head to Graceland.
-Attempting to switch cars, they fight off a horde of zombies, leading to Madison being scratched on the foot by a "Ninja" and being saved by Columbus.
-The last zombie in the bunch is labelled "T-800": a strain which takes multiple gunshots to kill.
-Retreating to their car, Madison appears to turn into a zombie; this forces them to pull over, and Columbus decides to lead her into the forest and kill her.
+Fearing for Little Rock's safety, the group heads to Graceland.
+Attempting to switch cars, they fight off a horde of zombies, leading to Madison being scratched on the foot by a Ninja and being saved by Columbus.
+The last zombie in the bunch is labelled "T-800": a strain which can only be killed by completely destroying the head.
+Retreating in their original car, Madison appears to be turning into a zombie; this forces them to pull over, and Columbus decides to lead her into the forest to kill her.

-The trio arrive at a ruined Graceland, without sign of Little Rock, Berkeley, and The Beast.
+The trio arrives at a ruined Graceland, with no sign of Little Rock, Berkeley, or The Beast.
 They discover The Beast at a nearby Elvis-themed motel and meet Nevada, who reveals Little Rock and Berkeley took another vehicle to Babylon, a hippie commune.
 Nevada and Tallahassee spend the night together.
 The next morning, The Beast is crushed by a monster truck owned by Albuquerque and Flagstaff, who share history with Nevada.
-They then encounter several T-800s, leading to Albuquerque and Flagstaff being bit and ultimately killed by Tallahassee and Columbus.
+They then encounter several T-800s, leading to Albuquerque and Flagstaff getting bit and ultimately killed by Tallahassee and Columbus.